namy160/first_html_project/README.md

 - How to make bold and italic text;
 - Unordered and Ordered lists;
 - Image and Video (with caption and title);
-- How to use links inside the computer and outside.
+- How to use links to access files on the computer and on the internet.